 So it came to pass that the new Pearce includes only one part of its former spread, covering only the outer northern beach of Perth, with Wanneroo and an area east of Lake Joondalup from Cowan.
 Taken together the boundary changes cut the margin of Liberal MP Christian Porter from 7.5% to 5.2%.

 Hasluck loses Labor voting territory in the south to Burt but the major change is to gain the expanding Swan Valley suburbs around Ellenbrook from Pearce.
 This area makes up nearly a third of the population of the new Hasluck and Liberal MP Ken Wyatt will need to campaign in an area that has swung strongly against the Liberal Party at two state elections in a row.
 Major boundary changes but only a small change in the Liberal margin, up from 5.4% to 5.8%.

 Cowan is made up of almost equal numbers from the old Cowan and the abolished seat of Stirling.
 But one week and 100 years after Edith Cowan became the first woman elected to an Australian Parliament, it was no contest whether to retain a seat named after her, or continue to commemorate the first Governor of Western Australia.

-As the map shows, the boundary changes are extensive, but the loss of Labor voters lost to the new Pearce and gained from the eastern end of Stirling balance out the numbers and leave Anne Aly’s margin in Cowan largely intact.
+As the map shows, the boundary changes are extensive.
+The loss of Labor voting areas in the north to the new Pearce is balanced by the gain of Labor voting territory from the eastern end of Stirling, leaving Anne Aly’s margin in Cowan largely intact.

 Loses Labor voting territory around Noranda to Cowan while gaining more mixed territory from the abolished seat of Stirling.
 On paper the margin for Labor MP Patrick Gorman declines from 4.9% to 3.2%.